 To make the pumpkin snickerdoodles, I went with dark brown sugar instead of light brown sugar.
 You can use either, but I’m all for adding the dark brown sugar with the extra molasses in it.
-I also choose to use pumpkin pie spice instead of the combination of cinnamon, ginger, nutmeg, allspice, and cloves.
+I also choose to use my Homemade Pumpkin Spice instead of the combination of cinnamon, ginger, nutmeg, allspice, and cloves.
 I find that people are more likely to have pumpkin pie spice on hand rather than the spices individually.

 For pretty much any recipe you’re making, you’ll want to make sure you have grabbed the canned pumpkinpurée rather than the pumpkin pie mix.
 Pumpkin pie mix just won’t work for this recipe or probably any other recipe out there looking for just pumpkin purée.

 You can, however, make your own pumpkin purée with sugar pumpkins.
 You basically just have to cut the pumpkins in half, clean the seeds or as I call it, “the guts” out of it, and roast it cut side down in the oven until it’s soft.
 Afterward, scoop out the pumpkin and puree it in a food processor.
 Homemade pumpkin puree can be a little runnier than the canned, so I can’t say for certain how the pumpkin snickerdoodles will turn out using it.
 My guess would be that it will be even stickier in dough form and flatter after they’re baked.